Biswajit-17/CareCue-Agent/README.md

 1. Trigger a reminder (see below)
 2. The patient receives a Telegram message
 3. Reply YES or NO
-4. Check the dashboard — the DoseLog appears
+4. Check the dashboard, the DoseLog appears

 #### Trigger a reminder manually